 Stay on top of colorectal cancer screenings

 Current colorectal cancer screening guidelines recommend you get screened beginning at age 45, or sooner if you have certain risk factors like hereditary colorectal cancer syndromes.
 There are different screening options available, including a colonoscopy and the FIT test, which is a poop test you can do at home.
-The starting age for colorectal cancer screening recently changed, so check with your insurance company to see what’s covered.
+Since the recommended screening age was recently lowered, make sure to check with your insurance provider about any coverage changes.
+If you have HealthPartners insurance, you can check your insurance coverage by signing in.

 When to give your doctor the scoop about your poop